jespino/django-lot/README.rst

 How to install
 --------------

-You can also install it with: ``pip install django-fart``
+You can also install it with: ``pip install django-lot``

 Configuration
 -------------

-Add the fart authentication backend to the :code:`AUTHENTICATION_BACKENDS` settings variable.
+Add the lot authentication backend to the :code:`AUTHENTICATION_BACKENDS` settings variable.

 Example::

   AUTHENTICATION_BACKENDS = (
       "django.contrib.auth.backends.ModelBackend",
-      "fart.auth_backend.FARTBackend",
+      "lot.auth_backend.LOTBackend",
   )

-Add the fart app to your installed apps and define your settings :code:`FART` variable as a dictionary and :code:`FART_MIDDLEWARE_PARAM_NAME` if you use the fart middleware.
+Add the lot app to your installed apps and define your settings :code:`LOT` variable as a dictionary and :code:`LOT_MIDDLEWARE_PARAM_NAME` if you use the lot middleware.

 Example::

-  FART = {
+  LOT = {
     'fast-login': {
         'name': _(u'Fast login'),
         'duration': 60,